erickbytes/lofipython/content/blog/first-impressions-and-key-concepts-of-the-django-python-web-framework.rst

 Picking up `Django <https://pypi.org/project/Django/>`__ felt right.
 In the past I used other Python web frameworks like `web2py <http://www.web2py.com/>`__ and `flask <http://www.web2py.com/>`__.
-I mostly avoided Django in the past because it felt a bit overkill for the smaller toy apps I made in my beginning years as a Python developer.
+I mostly avoided Django before now because it felt a bit overkill for the smaller toy apps I made in my beginning years as a Python developer.
 For example, this blog is made with the `Pelican <https://getpelican.com/>`__ static site generator, a choice which has served me well.